Encoding classical data into the squeezing of noisy-states for plasmonic communication

 Interestingly, despite rapid intensity attenuation, the quantum optical properties of SPPs ---governed by quantum noise $\delta\hat{a} = (\hat{a} - \langle \hat{a} \rangle)$--- can persist over much longer distances.
 Experiments involving MNWs and metallic nanostripes have shown that losses in quadrature squeezing are markedly smaller than those in SPP intensity~\cite{huck2009demonstration}.
 Furthermore, photon number correlations, quantified by the second-order coherence function $g^{(2)}$, have been observed to remain constant along metallic nanostructures when heralded single-photon sources are used~\cite{di2012quantum,hong2024nonclassical}.
 This apparent robustness arises because thermal noise at optical frequencies is effectively negligible, allowing quantum features to survive even in lossy environments~\cite{huck2009demonstration,di2012quantum,fasel2005energy,fasel2006quantum}.

-The degradation of quantum features along MNWs can be modeled using a beam splitter-like transformation
+The degradation of quantum features along MNWs can be modeled using a beam splitter-like transformation~\cite{huck2009demonstration}

 where $\eta = e^{-L/L_0}$ is the transmission coefficient of the SPP intensity over a distance $L$, and $L_0$ is the characteristic propagation length—typically microns in the optical regime and millimeters in the infrared (long-range SPPs)~\cite{berini2009long}.
 Ref.~\cite{huck2009demonstration} demonstrates that Eq.~(\ref{BS}) successfully governs the relatively lower degrading in the squeezing~(24\%) despite the 67\% loss in the intensity.
-It also explains the constant behavior of $g^{(2)}$~\cite{huck2009demonstration,di2012quantum}.
-The observed constancy of $g^{(2)}$ stems from its normalized dependence on intensity, unlike squeezing, which scales linearly with amplitude.
-However, it is important to note that the constancy of $g^{(2)}$ crucially depends on the presence of heralded photon sources~\cite{di2012quantum}.
+It also explains the constant behavior of $g^{(2)}$~\cite{di2012quantum,hong2024nonclassical,tasgin2026}.
+The observed constancy of $g^{(2)}(0)$ stems from its normalized dependence on intensity, unlike squeezing, which scales linearly with amplitude.
+However, it is important to note that demonstration of the constancy of $g^{(2)}(0)$ crucially depends on the presence of heralded photon sources~\cite{di2012quantum}.

-While squeezing can persist over longer distances than the SPP amplitude, reliably detecting small residual squeezing values-such as a squeezing of only 0.999 after propagation over a distance of several $L=10L_0$ ---requires averaging over millions of state copies.
+While squeezing can persist over longer distances than the SPP amplitude, reliably detecting small residual squeezing values --such as a squeezing of only 0.999 after propagation over a distance of several $L=10L_0$-- requires averaging over millions to billions of state copies.
 Such a demand for large statistical ensembles limits practical utility.
 However, if squeezing levels could be distinguished with just a few measurements, one could exploit the wide bandwidth of SPPs for efficient classical data transfer using quantum features.

-For instance, data could be encoded into discrete squeezing values ---e.g., $r_0=0$ for a 0-bit, $r_1=0.15$ for a 1-bit, $r_2=0.30$ for a 2-dit, and so on.
-Since independent squeezing-based encoding is theoretically possible across different spectral bands, there is no fundamental barrier preventing multi-wavelength quantum data transfer using this method.
-In fact, in Ref.~\cite{tasginSqueezingMultiplexed}, we propose an electrically tunable, multi-frequency squeezing-based encoding platform for such applications.
+In this paper, we propose transferring classical data by {\it encoding it into quantum noise features}, exploiting the fact that nonclassical properties survive significantly longer than intensity profiles—and, in the case of $g^{(2)}(0)$, may not decay at all~\cite{di2012quantum,tasgin2026,hong2024nonclassical}.
+Rather than directly measuring squeezing after propagation~\cite{di2012quantum,huck2009demonstration,fasel2006quantum}, we employ a plasmonic beam splitter~\cite{PS_squeezing_detection} to access the even longer-lived correlations at the \textit{readout port}.
+In contrast to quantum illumination (QI) schemes~\cite{gundogan2025enhanced,huang2023photonic,tan2008quantum,zhuang2021quantum,barzanjeh2015microwave}, which rely on source-generated two-mode squeezing, we generate a single-mode squeezed SPP and infer its nonclassicality at the \textit{readout port} via correlations, without any return signal (see Fig.~\ref{fig1}).